Mixing Time Bounds for the Gibbs Sampler under Isoperimetry: Extensions and applications

 Moreover, \citet[Theorem 1]{amit1996convergence} demonstrated that the bound in \eqref{sgaprsgibbstight} is tight when $\pi$ is a Gaussian distribution.
 The sharp bounds obtained in \citet{ascolani2024entropy} are based on contraction arguments in KL-divergence and critically depend on the assumption of strong log-concavity.
 In particular, it is unclear whether these bounds even extend to bounded perturbations as in \citet{holley1987logarithmic}.
 In contrast, our approach does not exploit such strong structural assumptions, which limits its capacity to achieve comparably sharp bounds.
 However, this generality allows it to apply to a broader class of target distributions, including those that are not strongly log-concave.

 Furthermore, we believe that the lower bound on the spectral gap in Theorem \ref{cheegerinequalties} is not tight for the Gibbs sampler.
-This belief is supported by the case of the random walk on the $d$-dimensional hypercube, where \citet[Chapter 5]{trevisan2013lecture} showed that the conductance and spectral gap are of the same order, making the first bound from Theorem \ref{cheegerinequalties} loose in this setting.
+This belief is supported by the case of the random walk on the $d$-dimensional hypercube, for which the conductance and spectral gap are of the same order, making the first bound in Theorem \ref{cheegerinequalties} loose in this setting.
+The spectral gap for this chain is computed, for example, in \citet[Chapter~3C]{diaconis1988group}, while the conductance is computed in \citet[Example~3.2]{diaconis1991geometric}; see also \citet[Examples~12.16 and~13.11]{levin2017markov} and \citet[Chapter~5]{trevisan2013lecture} for more recent surveys.
 The Gibbs sampler shares a similar local structure to the $d$-dimensional hypercube: each update resamples a single coordinate from its exact conditional, in analogy to the single-bit flips in the hypercube walk.

+If the warm start parameter satisfies $\Omega = \Oc(1)$, \citet{wadia2024mixing} proved an upper bound of $\Oc (L^2d^{7.5}(\log d)^2/\cpo{1}^4)$ on the mixing time of the lazy random-scan Gibbs sampler $\widetilde{P}_\mathrm{RS}$.
+However, a direct comparison of their results with Corollary~\ref{cor:condrslog} is not straightforward.
+This is due both to the laziness of the sampler and the fact that \citet{wadia2024mixing} constrain the Gibbs sampler to a convex subset of $\mathbb{R}^d$, which leads them to analyze mixing via the more restrictive notion of $s$-conductance.